Manufactured By: Weber Maschinenbau GmbH – Bremen, Germany

 The model name “1001 Nacht” which appears in the photo above, is German for “1001 Night” and refers to the Arabian Nights stories from the Middle East.²

 Like many past rides, maintenance problems seem to have been the cause of the Flying Carpet’s removal.
 After the the 1999 season, Flying Carpet was dismantled and replaced by Samurai the following summer.
 For several years afterward, pieces of the Flying Carpet were easily visible in the “bone yard” north of the park, but have since disappeared.

 The video below is from a local documentary series in 1986 called PM Magazine.
 The new expansion, including Flying Carpet, is shown starting at the 2:20 mark.

 See more photos in the GALLERY

-1. There doesn’t appear to be much information about Weber or its history online (at least in English), but from what I did find, the company was created by Alfred W. Weber, a former employee of Huss (responsible for Lagoon rides such as Tidal Wave, Centennial Screamer and a few past rides like Tri-Star).
+1. There doesn’t appear to be much information about Weber or its history online (at least in English), but from what I did find, the company was created by Alfred W. Weber, a former employee of Huss (responsible for Lagoon rides such as Tidal Wave and Centennial Screamer).
 Weber began manufacturing rides around 1983 and had a few different models available, but the company went bankrupt in 1985.
 That may have been a factor in the closure of Lagoon’s Flying Carpet.
 For example, when the ride had maintenance issues, parts may have been very expensive or hard to find.